"I am glad that taking part in a trial might help others on their own cancer journey.”

 In the second part of the trial everybody has the best dose for advanced cancer found in the first part of the trial.
 This is called the dose expansion phase.

 You take LY3143921 hydrate as capsules.
 You have your first dose as a single dose.
-About a week later you start taking LY3143921 hydrate capsules every day.
+About a week later you start taking LY3143921 hydrate capsules once a day, or twice a day.
+Whether you have capsules once or twice a day depends on when you join the trial.

 When you have your first dose you stay in hospital for between 1 and 3 nights.
 During this time the trial team monitor you closely for any side effects.
 You have tests to check your general health.
 For example, you have your heart rate and temperature measured.
 You have your blood pressure checked regularly over the 24 hours following your first dose.